Best LED light panels in 2026: portable lighting for photography and video

 A little heavy

-If you require a constant photography or video light, combining the smallest possible footprint but the most lighting power, then the Zhiyun Fiveray M40 should be a serious contender for your gear bag.
+If you require a constant photography or video light, combining the smallest possible footprint but the most lighting power, then I think the Zhiyun Fiveray M40 should be a serious contender for your gear bag.
+It's stylishly designed, and the level of lighting power it puts out is absolutely face-melting considering the relatively small size of the thing.

-This light gets so much right, with exceptional style, solid build quality, and a face-melting 40W brightness from a very compact and portable device.
-Although all this goodness comes at the price of it being a little on the heavy side.
-It's control system turns out to be both a blessing and a curse, with very quick and precise controls which are far too easily changed by accident.
+Of course, compromises have to come somewhere, and as Gareth noted in our review, all this goodness comes at the price of it being somewhat on the heavy side.
+He also found its control system turned out to be both a blessing and a curse, with very quick and precise controls which were far too easily changed by accident.
+Still, neither of these are fatal flaws in my book, and I can happily recommend this powerful and affordable light.

 (Image credit: Future)